QuantEcon/lecture-python.myst/lectures/exchangeable.md

 ### Sample Paths of $\pi_t$

-Now we'll have some fun by plotting multiple realizations of sample paths of $\pi_t$ under two possible assumptions about nature's choice of distribution:
+Now we'll have some fun by plotting multiple realizations of sample paths of $\pi_t$ under two possible assumptions about nature's choice of distribution, namely

 - that nature permanently draws from $F$
 - that nature permanently draws from $G$

-Outcomes depend on a peculiar property of likelihood ratio processes that are discussed in [this lecture](https://python-advanced.quantecon.org/additive_functionals.html).
+Outcomes depend on a peculiar property of likelihood ratio processes  discussed in [this lecture](https://python-advanced.quantecon.org/additive_functionals.html).

-To do this, we create some Python code.
+To proceed, we create some Python code.

 ```{code-cell} python3
 def function_factory(F_a=1, F_b=1, G_a=3, G_b=1.2):